nwhalen2/nat/README.md

 # Nat's Portfolio Website

 Hi!
 I have updated this website as of November 1st, 2023.
 I am facing an issue regarding a large file that I deleted from local space but that's meta-data is still fogging up my GitHub push capacity.
 I have tried git-filter-repo which doesn't register after i npm install it.
 I have tried git rm which doesn't recognize the file name since it is deleted.
 I will continue my efforts.
 This is all on the dark-mode branch.
-Despite this issue which prevents me to update this GitHub repo with up-to-date code, my website nwhalen2.github.io/nat IS up-to-date via `npm run deploy,` so check it out!!
+Despite this issue which prevents me to update this GitHub repo with up-to-date code, [my website](https://nwhalen2.github.io/nat) IS up-to-date via `npm run deploy,` so check it out!!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).